mloszek/pi-security-telegram/README.md

 ## Scripts
 + bot-msg-snd.sh - main shell script for sending message to conversation with your bot
 + rpi-security-monitor.sh - main logic of monitor, works best if automated

+Make sure that scripts are placed in */usr/local/bin/* directory.
 ## Automation
 ### Create service
 ```